Skip to Content

 Labradors Are Heavy Shedders

 Labrador grooming is one of the roles you bargain for when bringing home a puppy.
-And although you don’t need to bathe your Lab often, you do need to brush his coat regularly because Labradors are among dog breeds considered to be heavy shedders.
+Although you don’t need to bathe your Lab often, you must brush his coat regularly because Labradors are among dog breeds considered heavy shedders.

 The Lab’s heavy shedding also means they aren’t hypoallergenic.
-And although Labs shed all year consistently, you’ll need to exercise extra patience during fall and spring when Labs blow their coats in preparation for extreme heat or cold and leave you a larger amount of loose fur around your home.
+Although Labs shed all year consistently, you’ll need to exercise extra patience during fall and spring when Labs blow their coats in preparation for extreme heat or cold, which will leave you with a larger amount of loose fur around your home.

 As a friendly caution, don’t go for a Labrador if the sight of fur on your couch or clothes would send you screaming your dog’s name.